 If you use a reputable booking agent or airline, there's a chance they'll let you know any visa requirements at the point of booking.
 But sometimes this information can be missed, or missing, leading to trouble when it comes to your trip.

 A visa is not a substitute for a passport, nor is a passport acceptable as a visa.
-It may come as a surprise that popular holiday destinations for UK travellers - a great example being Turkey - have visa requirements in place that must be adhered to, even for short family breaks.
+It may come as a surprise that some popular holiday destinations for UK travellers - a great example being Cambodia - have visa requirements in place that must be adhered to, even for short visits.

 If you weren't aware of this, some countries allow you to apply for your visa on arrival, which is risky for all kinds of reasons.
 Your best bet is to apply a few months in advance, in case you run into any problems.